-I am an artist exploring class and the built environment through video and photographic installations and publications.
-My practice is grounded in my experiences growing up in Merseyside between 1982 and 2003—a period I consider overlooked in recent British history.
-I draw on an evolving archive of photographs, videos, and research materials developed through both artistic practice and my work as a property inspector, which forms the foundation of my work.
+I am an artist working with video, photography, installation, and publishing to examine class and the built environment.
+My practice is grounded in my experiences growing up in Merseyside between 1982 and 2003—a period I see as underrepresented in recent British cultural history.

 At the core of my practice is the idea that division can also serve as connection.
-By reframing class, geography, and identity, I construct alternative narratives that resist black-and-white thinking reinforced by social media and rising segregation.
-My works are made for sharp, immediate encounters that open deeper reflection on contemporary political and historical events, across both physical and digital contexts.
+By reframing class, geography, and identity, I construct counter-narratives rooted in lived experience that resist black-and-white thinking reinforced by social media and rising segregation.
+My works are made for embodied encounters that open onto wider political and historical reflection.

 ----